hideyk/SRE-handbook/docs/_docs/python/setup.md

 <br>

 ### Step 2.3 - <ins>Download the latest version of Python source code</ins>
 Change the python version in the download command below to suit your organization's needs.
-If the server has limited internet connectivity, copy it over using SCP or SFTP from another server in the VPN.
+If the server has limited internet connectivity, copy it over using SCP or SFTP from another server in your organization's VPN:
 ```bash
 wget https://www.python.org/ftp/python/3.8.3/Python-3.8.3.tgz
 ```